Details of the 3 Day Mnweni Hike-the most scenic hike in the Drakensberg

 Each person in your group would have to complete the online booking form. the link is detailed booking form

 When is payment due and how do I pay?

-Payment to secure your booking is due by 26 January.
+Payment to secure your booking is 1 week prior to the trip.
 Payment can be made into our bank account below.
 Please use you name as reference:

 Account Type: Cheque

 Account name: SA Adventures

 Where do you have to meet us on the 1st day and the time?

 You will need to meet us at the Mnweni Cultural centre at 10am.